 - Chicken, Raw Boneless, Skinless Breasts, Cheapest Option.

 - Honestly, I don’t like Smith’s chicken, so I haven’t bought it from them in a long time.
+Sam’s Club is by far my preference when it comes to their store brand chicken.

 - Ground Beef, 80/20, Cheapest Option.